Winter hats come in all sizes, shapes, and colors, but many have the familiar pom-pom on the top. Ever wonder why or where the pom-pom came from?

 During the Depression, the pom-pom trend flourished for everyday people, becoming a popular clothing accessory.
 Their rise was mostly likely attributed to the inexpensive way to accessorize and embellish clothing.

-In the 1960s, celebrities, such as the late Michael Nesmith, from the Monkees also helped to popularize the wooly hat topped with pom-poms.
-Nesmith often wore a bobble hat in the band’s T.V. program, further making them a mainstream item of clothing.
+In the 1960s, celebrities like the late Michael Nesmith from the Monkees helped popularize the wooly hat topped with pom-poms.
+Nesmith frequently wore a bobble hat on the band’s TV program, which made them even more mainstream.

 Natalie LaVolpe is a freelance writer and former special education teacher.
 She is dedicated to healthy living through body and mind.
 She currently resides on Long Island, New York, with her husband, children, and dog.